OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 As Chris notes in the webinar, it’s easy to forget Octopus Server runs on a SQL database.
 Some basic housekeeping with tools like **Microsoft SQL Server Management Studio (SSMS)** can boost speed for those battling a slow instance.

 If you’re on [Octopus Cloud](https://octopus.com/docs/octopus-cloud), database maintenance is something you never need to worry about.
-See how to best [organize Octopus](#organize-octopus) instead.
+Skip ahead for how to best [organize Octopus](#organize-octopus) instead.

 ### Check SQL reports for problems